Background pattern

 Notes

-Children, adolescents, and adults from 2 years of age with a body weight of 30 kg or more
+Children, adolescents, and adults from 2 years of age with a weight of 30 kg or more

 40 mg every two weeks

-No applicable
+Not applicable

-Children and adolescents from 2 years of age with a body weight of 10 kg to 30 kg
+Children and adolescents from 2 years of age with a weight of 10 kg to 30 kg

 20 mg every two weeks

-No applicable
+Not applicable

 Arthritis associated with enthesitis

-Age or Body Weight
+Age or body weight

 How much and how often should it be taken?